lutsen/lagan/README.md

 - *name*: Required.
 The name of the property.
 Also the name of the corresponding RedBean property.
 Contains only alphanumeric characters, should not contain spaces.
 - *description*: Required.
 The form-field label of the property in the admin interface.
 - *required*: Optional.
 Set to true if the property is required.
+- *autovalue*: Optional.
+Set to true if the property needs to set it's own value.
+This forces a value for a property, also if it is not submitted on creation.
+Like a slug or a UID for example.
 - *searchable*: Optional.
 Set to true if the property has to be searchable with the Search controller.
 - *type*: Required.
 The type of data of the property.
 This defines which property type controller to use.
 More information under ["Property types"](#property-type-controllers).
 - *input*: Required.
 The template to use in the admin interface.
 Templates are located in the *public/property-templates* directory.